jennaswa/MDAnalysis.github.io/_posts/2024-08-02-gsoc2024_talagayev.md

 ## Current State

-The current state of MDonatello is, that it is available and working, thus it can be easily installed and used on your system.
-Some improvements can be made, but overall the current version is stable and applicable.
+MDonatello is available and can be installed and used on your system (see the [How to use it section](#how-to-use-it)).
+Some improvements are planned as explained below. the current version is stable and applicable.

 ## What's left to do